GsDevKit/ServiceVM/README.md

     name: 'Service VM Loop'
     frequency: 1
     valuable: [ :vmTask |
 "1.
 CHECK FOR TASKS IN QUEUE (non-transactional)"
       (self serviceVMTasksAvailable: vmTask)
         ifTrue: [
           | tasks repeat |
           repeat := true.
 "2.
 PULL TASKS FROM QUEUE UNTIL QUEUE IS EMPTY OR 100 TASKS IN PROGRESS"
           [ repeat and: [ self serviceVMTasksInProcess < 100 ] ]
             whileTrue: [
               repeat := false.
               GRPlatform current
                 doTransaction: [
 "3.
 REMOVE TASKS FROM QUEUE..."
                   tasks := self serviceVMTasks: vmTask ].
               tasks do: [ :task |
 "4. ...FORK BLOCK AND PROCESS TASK"
                 [ task processTask ] fork ].
               repeat := tasks notEmpty ] ] ]
     reset: [ :vmTask | vmTask state: 0 ]
 ```

+From a GemStone perspective, it is important to note that only the **serviceVMTasks:** method
+is performed from within the transaction mutex ([GRGemStonePlatform>>doTransaction:][37]).
+There are many concurrent threads running within the service vm, so all threads running
+must take care to hold the transaction mutex for as short a time as possible.
+Also when
+running "outside of transaction" one must be aware that any persistent state may change
+at transaction boundaries initiated by threads other than your own so one must use discipline
+within your application to either:

+* avoid changing the state of persistent objects used in service vm
+* or, copy any state from *unsafe* persistent objects into temporary variables
+  or *private* persistent objects.

 ## Service task
 ## Services queue